 More than 2,000 Illinois undergraduate students study abroad each year.
-All students engaging in study abroad must be registered to receive International Insurance and complete online training with the Office of International Safety and Security.
+All students engaging in study abroad must be registered to receive International Insurance and complete online training with International Safety and Security.

 The sections below outline international safety and security resources for undergraduate students to help improve your study abroad or travel experience.